PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ```
 ### Behavior :
 - Using its UI, the wallet ask to the user to validate or reject the transaction(s).
-- It's the responsibility of the wallet to ask to the user which token he wants to use to pay the fees (it can't be handled on the user DAPP side, as there isn't any such parameter in `wallet_addInvokeTransaction`).
+- It's the responsibility of the wallet to ask to the user which token he wants to use to pay the fees (it can't be handled on the user DAPP side, as there isn't any such parameter in `wallet_addInvokeTransaction` entrypoint).
 - The wallet should also display the estimated fees of the transaction(s).

 Example of UI: